Poverty in Canada: History of poverty in Canada

-In 1921, 1931, and 1941, the majority of Canadians lived in poverty, based on the annual census.
+In 1921, 1931, and 1941, the majority of Canadians lived in poverty, according to the annual census.
 In 1931, out of the families where the head was a salaried or wage worker, 43% earned less than $2,000 a year.
 In 1951, after eliminating the effects of price change, this percentage fell to 20%.
 For three decades following WWII, Canada's strong economy facilitated the introduction and expansion of social programs.
 By 1951, the number of people living in poverty has become a minority.
 By 1961, only 15% of Canadians lived in poverty.

 The United States launched a "war against poverty" in 1964.
 In 1965, the Canadian federal government undertook a study to examine greater federal-provincial co-operation to combat poverty.

 In 1966, the Canada Pension Plan and Quebec Pension Plan came into effect.
 The 1967 Guaranteed Income Supplement assisted seniors and near-seniors who would not be able to benefit fully from the other government pension plans.
 The 1968 Economic Council of Canada (ECC) report said that 27% of Canadians lived in poverty.
 A Senate inquiry estimated that as many as 1 in 4 Canadians were living in poverty in 1969.

 After World War II, with more Canadians were living in urban areas, and by 1967, low income had increasingly become an urban problem.

-In response to the ECC report, a Special Senate Committee on Poverty Poverty in Canada, was commissioned—chaired by David Croll—that undertook "cross-country hearings and investigations."
+In response to the ECC report, a Special Senate Committee on Poverty Poverty in Canada, was commissioned—chaired by David Croll—that undertook "cross-country hearings and investigations".
 The Committee tabled their benchmark report "Poverty in Canada" which "brought poverty out of the shadows."
 The Croll report "reiterated much of what had been revealed in the ECC's report and proposed a guaranteed annual income program to eliminate poverty in Canada".

-By the end of the 1960s, Statistics Canada estimated that the number of Canadians living in poverty had fallen from about 25% of the population in 1961 to about 20.8% in 1969, and to 13.9% by 1982.
+By the end of the 1960s, Statistics Canada estimated that the number of Canadians living in poverty had fallen from about 25% of the population in 1961 to about 20.8% in 1969.
+In addition, the percentage of families living in poverty fell to 13.9% by 1982.
+According to one estimate, the percentage of Canadian families living in poverty fell steadily during he 1970s; from 17.7% in 1969 to 9.8% in 1979.
+According to another estimate, the percentage of people living below the poverty line stood at 19.5% in 1968, and fell to below 10% in 1978.